Luton Shelton

 Luton George Kieshawn Shelton (11 November 1985 – 22 January 2021) was a Jamaican professional footballer who played as a striker or winger.
-At the time of his death, he was the top scorer for the Jamaican national football team with 35 goals.
+At the time of his death, he was the top scorer for the Jamaica national team with 35 goals.
 He is also the only men's football player to score four goals in his international debut (2004).
 He earned 75 caps for Jamaica, and played at three CONCACAF Gold Cups.

 Shelton attended Wolmer's Schools and began his career in the youth system of Harbour View.
 In his international club career, he was part of championship sides in the 2006 Svenska Cupen and the 2008 Norwegian Cup.
-He also played in the UK, Denmark, Turkey, and Russia.
+He also played in the United Kingdom, Denmark, Turkey, and Russia.

 Club career

 Harbour View

 Shelton started his career in the Harbour View youth system before becoming a first regular by the age of 18.
 While at Harbour View he won the CFU Club Championship and the National Premier League.
 He was also recognised as youth player of the year during his tenure.